How Many Cats Are in the USA in 2025

 If you’re a Cat Lady or if you just love the little critters, you’re in the right place.
 You’ve probably thought about things like, ‘How many cats are in the USA?’ or ‘What’s the most popular cat breed?’

-We have both answers as well as share how many cats are in the world, which generation owns the most cats, and what kind of money people spend on their furry ones.
+We have many stats as well as will share how many cats are in the world, which generation owns the most cats, and what kind of money people spend on their furry ones.

 Cats as pets are here to stay, and any knowledge you can learn about them will help both of you in your relationship.
 We’ll begin with the US, move around the world, and even talk about shelter cats.